logto-io/docs/docs/docs/recipes/custom-jwt/README.md

 ## Introduction

-Access tokens play a critical role in the authentication and authorization process, carrying the subject's identity information and permissions between the your client applications and the Logto server.
+Access tokens play a critical role in the authentication and authorization process, carrying the subject's identity information and permissions between the client applications and the Logto server.

 Token claims are the key-value pairs that provide information about an entity or the token itself.
 The claims may include user information, token expiration time, permissions, and other metadata that are relevant to the authentication and authorization process.